ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 When applications use JWT tokens for authentication, it is important to have the ability to invalidate tokens when they are no longer needed.
 This can help when a long-lived token is used to attack the service.
 The recommendation is to use short-lived access tokens and long-lived refresh tokens.
 This way, the refresh token can be invalidated if needed and there is no need to check validity of authentication token on every request.
 The refresh token should also be tied to a specific device so that if the token is stolen, it can't be used on another device.

-## Duplicate Identical Request Detection And Prevention
+## Duplicate Request Detection and Prevention

 Sites should strive to prevent duplicate (identical) requests.
 This helps protect your APIs from replay attacks and, for example, prevents users from posting the same comment multiple times.